Near Pontypool, Afan Lwyd Valley

 On Nationalisation in 1947 it employed 474 men underground and 116 men on the surface producing coal from the Meadow Vein (Yard/Seven-Feet), Old Coal (Five-Feet/Gellideg), Black Vein (Nine-Feet), Elled (Two-Feet-Nine), and Four-Feet seams.
 The manager was now P.S.H.
 Jones.
 The colliery had its own coal preparation plant and coal selling depot.
 Mr. Jones was still the manager in 1949.

 In 1950 the colliery was working the Big Vein on the old heading and stall system, and the Three-Quarter and Old Coal seams by fully mechanised longwall coalfaces.
-At that time the NCB stated that Blaenserchan Colliery had coal reserves that amounted to 16,000,000 tons, 7.5 million of this was in the Old Coal seam, the Garw seam at that time was not included.
+At that time the NCB stated that Blaenserchan Colliery had coal reserves that amounted to 16,000,000 tons, 7.5 million of which was in the Old Coal seam, the Garw seam at that time was not included.

 In 1956 out of a total manpower of 628 men, 261 of them worked at the coalfaces, the coalface figure dropped to 244 men by 1961 and the total figure dropped to 520 men.
 This was also a time of mechanization at the coalfaces and the subsequent breaking of output records; in 1956 the daily output record was 1,107 tons, this was shattered in July 1958 to 1,249 tons, while the annual output record of 197,062 tons set in 1952 rose to 214,911 tons in 1958.